kafkesc/kommitted/README.md

 | `-vvv...` | `TRACE`             |         |

 It uses [log](https://crates.io/crates/log) and [env_logger](https://crates.io/crates/env_logger),
-and so logging can be configured and fine-tuned using the Environment Variable `KCL_LOG`.
+and so logging can be configured and fine-tuned using the Environment Variable `KOMMITTED_LOG`.
 Please take a look at [env_logger doc](https://docs.rs/env_logger/latest/env_logger/#enabling-logging) for more details.